 Mazzone's first season on the field with the Bruins quickly turned into a record-setting campaign.
 Senior running back Johnathan Franklin established new school marks for career rushing yards (4,403 yards), career all-purpose yards (4,925), single-season rushing yards (1,734), single-season 100-yard rushing games(9) and single-season all-purpose yards (2,062).
 He was selected in the 2013 NFL Draft by the Green Bay Packers.

 Also in 2012, Hundley set records for single-season passing yards (3,740), single-season completions (318) and single-season total offense yards (4,095-fifth on the all-time Pac-12 list).
-In addition, He became the first UCLA quarterback to throw for over 300 yards in three straight games.
+In addition, he became the first UCLA quarterback to throw for over 300 yards in three straight games.
 Team records were also achieved for most yards in a season (6,531), most points scored in a season (482), most passing yards gained in a season (3,860), most first downs in a season (331) and most points scored in a quarter (30).

-In 2011, the Sun Devils' offense ranked 25th in the nation, averaging 445.8 yards per game.
+In 2011, Arizona States' offense ranked 25th in the nation, averaging 445.8 yards per game.
 It was ranked 10th in passing offense (316.7 yards per game) and 28th in scoring offense (33.2 points).
 ASU quarterback Brock Osweiler ranked 11th in the NCAA in total offense (317.4) and his 4,126 yards ranked third on the all-time Pac-12 list.
 Running back Cameron Marshall recorded 18 rushing touchdowns and ranked seventh in the Pac-12 with an 80.8 rushing yards per game mark.
 In 2010, Arizona State was listed No. 15 nationally in passing offense and No. 29 in total offense.
 In addition, ASU rushed for 19 touchdowns in 2010 after totaling 14 in all of 2009.
 Marshall had nine TD runs in 2010, the most by an ASU runner since Delvon Flowers had 11 in 2001.

 Mazzone came to Arizona State from the NFL after having served as wide receivers coach of the New York Jets from 2006-2008 and working as a personnel consultant for the franchise in 2009.
 There, he coached wideouts Jericho Cotchery and Laveranues Coles, who set a Jets record for combined yardage and receptions.